Photographe: Emmanuel Claude

 • Hobbies: Football, volunteering, writing…

-• Strengths: Determination, competitiveness, sincerity
+• Strengths: Determination, competitiveness, sincerity, trustworthy

 • Favorite subjects: Math, science